EvansWinner/Kallychore/README.md

 in Github's Markdown or Pandoc's "backtick_code_blocks" extension.

 This file's source is README.kc.
-Once it is processed with Kallychore, it becomes README.md:
+Once it is processed with Kallychore, it becomes README.md (using the `-m` flag):

-    $ kallychore -m README.kc > README.md
+    $ kallychore -m README.kc | bash > README.md

+(The raw output of Kallychore is a script that can be executed by `bash`.
+Originally, Kallychore piped its output to `bash` automatically, but now it requires that you do the pipe on the command line.
+This is for two major reasons, first because it makes Kallychore much easier to debug, because you can always look at that output easily before piping it to `bash`, and second, because you can then source the resulting file into your current `bash` environment, making it easier to debug your documents, and also making Kallychore a kind of literate programming tool.
+You can do that by using process substitution, like:

+    $ source <(kallychore file.kc) > file.txt

-It is a regular text file with shell commands surrounded with
-tripple-curly-braces: \{\{\{ and \}\}\} each on a line by itself.
+So the source for this README is a regular text file with shell commands surrounded with tripple-curly-braces: \{\{\{ and \}\}\} each on a line by itself.
 Take a look at README.kc to see how it works.
 When the input file is processed with Kallychore, lines which are normal text should be simply echoed to standard output, but lines which are surrounded with that tag will be echoed in a cute little ASCII art box, and then executed by bash, their output going to standard output just like the running text.
 For example, the next line is a call to 'wc' to list the number of characters in the script file 'kallychore'.

 ```bash
 #### Code Cell Start ##########